Quick Summary

 ├── AWS WAF + Shield Advanced

-│ └── Applied to ALB DDoS protection, SQL injection prevention, rate limiting
+│ └── DDoS protection, SQL injection prevention, rate limiting

 │